AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 These:

 * cannot be overwritten with an OSGi configuration
+* can be overwritten in a HTTP Header request

 <!-- CQDOC-20186 -->
 <!-- following entry is only when the GraphiQL IDE is ready; add cross-reference too -->